Call or Text Us Today! 210-944-4116

-Treating your hearing loss can be helpful for your brain.
-At least, that’s according to a new study out of a University of Manchester study team.
+Treating hearing loss may benefit your brain, according to a new study by researchers of the University of Manchester.
 These researchers examined a group of more than 2000 individuals over a time period of nearly 2 decades (1996 to 2014).
 The attention-getting findings?
 Dementia can be slowed by as much as 75% by treating loss of hearing.

 That is not an insignificant number.